 The Bible is not God.
 The Bible does not contain all of God’s knowledge.
 While the Bible gives principles that apply to every situation, it does not explicitly give us all the information we need to daily live our lives.
 Part of the problem is that some Christians take the saying “the Bible says it, that settles it, I believe it” to extremes.
 While the statement is absolutely true and should reflect how we view the Bible, God’s Word does not instruct us to abandon our brains or ignore our experiences.
 True reason is completely compatible with Scripture.
 Experience can help us in our understanding of Scripture.
 While the Bible must be our authority, we must also use it to confirm and verify the conclusions we reach with our God-given reason and God-directed experience (1 Peter 3:15).
 Believing what the Bible says about itself is not bibliolatry.
 Rather, accepting God’s Word for what it claims to be is in fact worshipping the God who breathed it.

-The Big Book of Bible Difficulties by Geisler & Howe and Logos Bible Software.
+Recommended Resources: The Big Book of Bible Difficulties by Geisler & Howe and Logos Bible Software.

 What does it mean that the Bible is inspired?